XronosSchedulingLtd/scheduleruserdocs/feeds.rst

   time.
 It is then up to the client program to massage these as required for local display.

+- dummyloc

+  Yet another flag to help broken clients which can't apparently be fixed.
+If specified then Scheduler will provide a LOCATION: field in every entry returned, regardless of whether there is anything to put in it.
+You really don't want to know the details of what the broken client does otherwise.

 .. warning::

   Scheduler caches the result of any calendar feed request for 1 hour.